SentioProberDev/SentioProberControlWcf/README.md

     ...
 ```

-# Use
+# Use Case
 SENTIO's WCF server allows you to write client application with tight SENTIO integration.
-A client application can add buttons to SENTIO's Client bar and interface with SENTIO in a direct manner (i.e. obtain camera images).
+A client application can add buttons to SENTIO's Client bar, interface with SENTIO in a direct manner (i.e. obtain camera images) and inject its own remote commands into SENTIO.